A hidden treasure in the back of

 town away from the crowded

-This quieter street that follows the Otani River from Ichino-Yu, near the center of town, all the way to the back of Kinosaki is one of my more favorite strolls of the more leisurely kind.
+Tucked away in the back of town lies Kiyamachi Street, a quiet pedestrian strolling path.
 There is very little traffic, aside from the occasional car or van making their way to local residents or small business tucked back here along the river.
-If you walk here in the early morning and late afternoons groups of local elementary school or junior high students will join you as they walk to and from school.
-The best part is the extending row of cherry blossom trees that create a green tunnel in the spring and summer, a orange and red one in the fall, and even beautifuler still, the thick clouds of pink that are created when the cherry trees blossom around late April.
+A walk here in the early morning and late afternoon will greet strollers with groups of local elementary school or junior high students as they walk to and from school.
+The gorgeous canopy of trees extending the length of the street boasts clouds of cherry blossoms in spring, a green tunnel in the summer, a sea of orange and red in the autumn, and powdery strips of snow in the winter.

 Where is Kiyamachi Strolling Path